 Technology is an incredible phenomenon in that it has changed our lives so comprehensively.
 When you think about it, you may realize that "kids" who are currently coming of age (i.e., Gen Z and some Millennials) have never experienced a world without technology.
 Most have used or even owned mobile phones or other electronic devices before they learned to talk.
 And forget about ever talking them into unplugging from that technology.
+Don't forget to replace any electronic component of your devices for better performance.

 This makes me somewhat sad.
 Why?
 Well, as a Gen Xer, I grew up in the “take your nose out of that book and go play outside” generation.
 I must confess that I have become a devoted fan of technology, much the same as all those kids, though—which makes me essentially like everyone else.
 The sheer amount of time we spend using technology every day completely blows me away.
 Let's face it; screen time is addictive.